gndrmnn/nodepool/doc/source/openstack.rst

      the cleanup interval has elapsed.
 This value can be reduced if the instance spawn time on the provider is reliably quicker.

+  .. attr:: image-upload-timeout
+     :type: int seconds
+     :default: 3600

+     How long to wait for an image upload.
+Note that in the case of a timeout, it may be possible to leak an image upload in a manner that Nodepool will be unable to detect and will require manual identification and cleanup.

   .. attr:: diskimages
      :type: list